 Other Collectivists, the French Marxists for example, do not make this distinction.
 They proclaim "equality of wages."
 The doctor, the schoolmaster and the professor will be paid (in labor notes) at the same rate as the navvy.
-Eight hours spent in walking the hospitals will be worth the same as eight hours spent in navvies' work or in the mine or the factory.
+Eight hours spent in pleasing to them, we can say that, taken all in all, their labors are roughly equivalent.
+But their work could not be broken up into fractions, so that the product of each day, each hour or each minute of the labor of one should be worth the produce of each minute and each hour of that of the other.